dgusoff/dgusoff.github.io/_posts/2019-05-28-azure-funcs-profile-bug.md

 ![screenshot](/images/vscode-funcs/console.png "Console Screen shot")

 At first I thought it was an environmental issue, so I set up a clean new dev environment in an Azure VM, installed the latest versions of everything, and got the same error.
-What was even more frustrating was that the Microsoft documentations talks about how easy all this was.
+What was even more frustrating was that the Microsoft documentation talks about how easy all this was.

 Note that this terminal is opened when you initiate a debugging session, and it doesn't offer a prompt to cd into the correct directory.